django/django/docs/cross-compat.rst

 Cross-Compatibility
 ===================

-Channels is being released as both a third-party app for Django 1.8 and 1.9, and being integrated into Django in 1.10.
-Both of these implementations are very similar, and code for one will work on the other with minimal changes.
+Channels is being released as both a third-party app for Django 1.8 through 1.10, and being integrated into Django in future.
+Both of these implementations will be very similar, and code for one will work on the other with minimal changes.

 The only difference between the two is the import paths.
 Mostly, where you